GRA 6433 Theories and Methods in Marketing Communication

-- Term paper 60%, written in groups of max 3 students (in special circumstances individually)
+- Term paper 60% -written individually or in groups of max 3 students (in special circumstances individually)

-The term paper shall be submitted in three (3) printed copies, and additionally, one electronic copy through Ephorus in It's learning in order to scan for plagiarism.
+The term paper shall be submitted in two printed copies, and additionally, one electronic copy through Ephorus in It's learning in order to scan for plagiarism.